 Branding

-These brands aim to control their entire branded search space.
-That means dominating the first page of results with clean, on-brand content—including their site, media mentions, influencer reviews, and stockist listings.
-SEO strategy here often overlaps with online reputation management, PR-driven link acquisition, and branded SERP shaping.
+Unlike most average businesses in ecommerce, these brands aim to control their branded search results.
+The goal is to fill the first page with on-brand assets such as their website, media coverage, influencer reviews, and stockist listings, where SEO overlaps with reputation management and PR-driven link acquisition.

 Take Jacquemus.com as an example.
 The site has a small number of SKUs, yet each product page is rich in storytelling and aligned with the brand’s visual identity.
 SEO here is not about chasing long-tail terms — it’s about protecting and amplifying brand presence.